SAFEHR-data/PIXL/pixl_export/README.md

 # PIXL Electronic Health Record Extractor

-The EHR API provides an HTTP endpoint to extract EHR data from the EMAP star database and export it as parquet files.
-It expects a JSON-formatted message as input, structured as defined by the [`Message`](../pixl_core/src/core/patient_queue/message.py) class in `pixl_core/patient_queue`.
+The Export API provides HTTP endpoints to control the copying of EHR data from the OMOP extract to its destination (eg. FTPS).
+It also uploads DICOM data to its destination after it has been processed by the Imaging API and orthanc(s).
-Upon receiving a message, the API will extract the EHR data for the patient specified in the message and anonymise any identifiable data through the [CogStack](https://cogstack.org/) API.
+It no longer accepts messages from rabbitmq.

 ## Installation